Skip to content

 Quadrature Decoding

-Two channels A and B, 90° out of phase.
-By detecting all rising and falling edges of both channels, you get 4× resolution:
+Two channels A and B run 90° out of phase.
+By watching both rising and falling edges on both channels, you get 4× the resolution of the base PPR:

 CPR=4×PPR\text{CPR} = 4 \times \text{PPR}

-Use the Encoder Resolution calculator to calculate CPR, angular resolution, and maximum pulse frequency for your counter.
+Use the Encoder Resolution calculator to figure out your actual CPR, angular resolution, and maximum pulse frequency your counter needs to handle.

 PID Speed Control

-Once you have encoder feedback, you can close the loop with a PID controller:
+Once you have encoder feedback telling you the actual shaft speed, you can close the loop with a PID controller.
+The classic PID equation:

 u(t)=Kpe(t)+Kie(t)dt+Kdde(t)dtu(t) = K_p e(t) + K_i \int e(t)\,dt + K_d \frac{de(t)}{dt}